college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-09-examples-of-us-universities-that-kenyans-have-attended-on-scholarships.md

 ---
 layout: post
-title: "09.
-Examples of US universities that Kenyans have attended on scholarships"
+title: 09.
+Examples of US universities that Kenyans have attended on scholarships
 date: 2016-09-08
 ---